 But what exactly is motion sickness?

-Motion sickness is a generic term for the discomfort and associated vomiting induced by a variety of motion conditions aboard ships, aircraft, vehicles or zero gravity environments.
+Motion sickness is a generic term for the discomfort and associated vomiting induced by various motion conditions aboard ships, aircraft, vehicles or zero-gravity environments.

-Seasickness caused by yacht motion can pose a serious problem for sailors.
-The affected person feels miserable and becomes incapacitated, and therefore a liability for others on a shorthanded boat.
+Seasickness caused by yacht motion can pose a severe problem for sailors.
+The affected person feels miserable and becomes incapacitated, therefore a liability for others on a shorthanded boat.
 Repeated vomiting may also lead to dehydration.

-About ninety percent of people who travel on sea or in the air will experience seasickness or motion sickness.
-It is therefore important to know how to prevent seasickness.
+About ninety per cent of people who travel on sea or in the air will experience seasickness or motion sickness.
+It is therefore essential to know how to prevent seasickness.

 Despite decades of research, scientists and even NASA are still in the dark about the causes of motion sickness.

 Current wisdom believes that sensory conflict is to blame.
 It occurs when your brain receives conflicting information from your body, eyes, and inner ear (which tells your brain how your head is moving).
 For example, if you’re on a yacht, your inner ear may detect a rolling motion that your eyes can’t see.
-Simply put, it’s caused by sensory mismatch, the brain gets confused by too many unexpected inputs.
+Simply put, a sensory mismatch causes it, and the brain gets confused by too many unexpected inputs. and

 Symptoms of motion sickness

 Incessant yawning may be the first sign of motion sickness.
-Nausea and vomiting are common symptoms of motion sickness but it may also cause cold sweats, headaches, and pain.
+Nausea and vomiting are common symptoms of motion sickness, but they may also cause cold sweats, headaches, and pain.